 Regular exercise and a healthy diet can help to reduce BMI and eliminate these risks.

 People who are underweight are also at risk of health issues such as:

 Weight lifting and gradual weight gain can help to target these issues.

 Healthcare professionals take multiple factors into consideration when assessing weight, as BMI alone does not take into account muscle.
-Muscle weighs more than fat and therefore a person who has a lot of muscle mass may have an overweight BMI, despite having a healthy level of body-fat.
-For example, athletes, heavyweight boxers and weightlifters are often classed with overweight BMI due to the density of their muscle mass.
+Muscle weighs more than fat and therefore a person who has a lot of muscle mass may have an overweight BMI, despite having a healthy level of body fat.

 Is BMI useful?

 Whilst BMI is useful, it can only tell if you’re carrying too much weight.
 BMI can't tell the difference between excess fat, muscle, or bone.

 The NHS states that adult BMI does not take into account age, gender or muscle mass.
 This means that: